Esri/esri-loader/.github/ISSUE_TEMPLATE.md

 Please provide:

-1. Steps to reproduce the behavior
+1. Steps to reproduce the behavior.
-2. A link to an app where we can carry out those steps (e.g. your publicly facing app, a JSFiddle, a JS Bin, etc.)
+2. A link to an app where we can carry out those steps (e.g. your publicly facing app, a JSFiddle, a JS Bin, etc.).
-3. Relevant code snippet(s) (only if not easily obtained from the above link)
+3. Relevant code snippet(s) (only if not easily obtained from the above link).